rjones-lf/iroha/docs/source/overview.rst

 - Role-based access control
 - Modular design, driven by command–query separation principle
 - Assets and identity management
+- Easily integrated into Mobile, Desktop or Web Frontend Applications

 In our quality model, we focus on and continuously improve: